-Apple CEO Tim Cook in a recent earning call stated that at Apple “We believe in simple, not the complex.”
+Apple CEO Tim Cook in a recent earnings call stated that at Apple “We believe in simple, not the complex.”

 I’m a firm believer in Kelly Johnson’s KISS principle.
 KISS is an acronym for Keep it simple, Stupid!